SWCE/consul_telemetry_exporter/README.md

 Will use consul host from `CONSUL_HOST` or `HOSTNAME` env variables or the localhost in that order

 Will use port 8500 port by default, can be override using the `CONSUL_PORT` env variable

+Will use http scheme by default, can be override using the `CONSUL_SCHEME` env variable